joosefinnilsson/SAGEMCOM-FAST-5370e-TELIA/README.md

 - Big thanks to [kevdagoat](https://github.com/kevdagoat) who got me on the right track.

+### Important:

+_Text below might be confusing until you have seen example of set settings on the router if you scroll down.

-###### Before you start reading you must know what userID is and wich userID to set, userID is the ID of a user, users are added by id numbers and not nicknames or usernames.
-This means if you want to set a setting for your user then you can use uid OR anything
+###### When you will change a setting on your device you must know wich userID the current deffault user is added under for change settings, userID is the ID of users added on router.
+They added account(s) by ID-Nr instead of a nick or username.
+So, when you will update a setting for current default user you probably wanna use the @UID as default unless the setting has been added under another value under $.xmo.client,

-else that will match your UserAccount, for example instead of @uid='1' you can use Login="Administrator" or you can useLastName='Administrator", aslong as it can identify you as your current userlogin it will work, this is the trick they are using since the few wikis/how-to saying use UID's all the time but this is not required, but they might have used something else during the add then uid and then you must use the same for find the setting.
-That's the reason why you probably will get null as answer until you will find the correct way to list settings, you must list the settings as IT was added by the developers, you can find how things has been added in scripts.js file, search for push and you will find everything they have pushed above the push commands.
-So now you of course want to use wich ID your user got, to list settings as they do whemn they will set a value type below command (i have uploaded a customized file so you can try and understand how things are done under script folders, useradd for example):
+###### Example: Instead of using _@uid='1'_ wich is used in mostly cases(IDNR) you can use the username instead as: _Login="Administrator"_ or set a setting by using the lastname setting by _useLastName='Administrator"_, aslong as it can be be connected with your userID it wont matter what you gonna use.
+This is how they added things after the firmware upgrade (2.2>2.3) for hide users and settings.
+They might have added a setting under @uid="15912845" or something else and you can't list the settings under device since it's hidden.
+You must use the exactly same userID Sagemcom used when they added their user otherwise you will be replied with a "null" answer if you trying with a wrong UID.
+A tips is for figure out how they added the users and wich values that has been used you check the /scripts.js file.
+When you have script.js opened you can search for 'push' and now you should see how things was added or you can just simply type $.xmo.client as below:

      $.xmo.client

      user: "Administrator"
+     _userID: 0
      _eventCount: 0
      _eventId: 1
      _eventRequest: null